Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET supplier

-Retrieve information for a supplier record in Ezus.
+It retrieves information for a supplier record in Ezus.
 You must specify to the Ezus API which supplier you wish to retrieve, by indicating its appropriate reference in your query parameter.

 ```shell
 curl --location 'https://api.ezus.app/supplier?reference=supplier_reference' \